jwowillo/viztransform/README.md

 Instructions for running `viztransform_apply|simplify|viz` can be found after installing the commands by running `viztransform_apply|simplify|viz --help`.

+Examples to test commands are in directory 'example'.

 ## Documentation

-Documentation is located in the directory 'doc' in the form of Markdown-files for the project-requirements, project-design, and discussion of the simplification-algorithm and vizualizations and PDFs generated from the Markdown-files.
+Documentation is located in directory 'doc' in the form of Markdown-files for the project-requirements and project-design and a latex-file for the simplification-algorithm discussion.
+PDFs generated from all of these are also included.